wubw/BinweiBlog/2019/iot_for_smartcities.rst

 Smart water management
 --------------------------

 Municipal water management is also a major source for IoT optimization.
 Right now, most cities still employ meter readers to walk through neighborhoods and take manual meter readings.

 Going forward, cities will install smart water meters with embedded sensors and radio-frequency (RF) transmitters to monitor individual household water consumption.
 By collecting real-time data, the water utility can notify customers (via phone, email, or text) if usage levels are unusual, thus warning of potential water leaks.

-The data will also provide cities with insight into overall usage trends on a neighborhood-by neighborhood basis.
+The data will also provide cities with insight into overall usage trends on a neighborhood-by-neighborhood basis.

 Smart grid
 --------------